For OEMs and

 Verity Rear Vision Systems Has Your Answers!

 The following is an ever-growing list of FAQs and Tips in response to our tech support calls.
 Wiring diagrams and manuals can be found in most cases by going to the particular system you own in our SYSTEMS section.
 Possible issues below are in bold text and are followed by suggested answers.
 Our systems have been developed for simple installation not by a sales team or purchasing agent, but by people who have worked in the installation fields in both the aftermarket and OEM verticals.
 Our systems are backed with over 30 years of experience in the industry.

-Verity goes to extreme efforts to ensure our customers receive the highest quality in products.
+Verity goes to extreme efforts to ensure our customers receive the highest quality of products.
 Every system and component is tested in the factory.
 When the product reaches our shipping department, another 10% of inbound systems are rechecked to ensure the highest quality.
-Verity Rear Vision Systems has lower than a .024% issue rate.
+Verity Rear Vision Systems has a lower than a .024% issue rate.

 What do I do with the trigger wires when installing?

 There are dedicated trigger wires for each camera input.
 These wires should never be installed to constant power.
 The trigger wires are used to "trigger" (turn on/off) a camera.
 For example, they could be installed on the back up light wire so that when the vehicle is placed in reverse, the backup camera will then be turned on.

 Verity Monitors are constantly on or are powered on by a triggered event, such as backing up:

 The monitors have memory built into them.
 This means that if the monitor is left on when the vehicle is powered off, the monitor will turn back on when the vehicle is also powered back on.
 The same goes for when the monitor is turned off.